-Alfonso cites fictional coach, unhappy with Mets change
+Alonso cites fictional coach, unhappy with Mets change

 “The players were having fun and I know they didn’t mean any harm,” Davis was quoted as saying by the New York Post.
 “It was a fun time for them, but it probably didn’t help.
 People were just trying to loosen up as a group and it worked that night.
 They went out and put some runs on the board.
 I am all for them enjoying the game.”

-Mets staff held a meeting with players on Tuesday that didn’t appear to change any perceptions.
+Mets staff held a meeting with players on Tuesday that didn’t seem to change any perceptions.

 “It’s an explanation that still doesn’t make sense to me right now,” Alonso said.